 - Add black eyeliner to your upper lashes before finishing with two coats of mascara.

-How to Get a Smokey Eye for Blue Eyes
+Smokey Eye for Blue Eyes

 While a black smokey eye makes blue eyes appear a deeper shade, a smokey eye in bronze makes them appear brighter.
 Perfect for day or night, this warm shade always looks great on icy blue eyes.
 As orange is opposite blue on the colour wheel, they are complementary colours, meaning that orange-based bronze and blue look perfect when paired next to each other.
 Just remember to complete this glowing update by keeping the look lighter on the inner corners of eyes and darker on the outer corners and crease lines.